leormsbee/proj-portfolio/cw_006_views/cw_006_views_and_staging.md

 **You might have already downloaded some of the modules in the following tasks.
 If so, simply move on to the next step.**

 Task 2 - Use drush to download and enable the Views and Ctools modules (https://www.drupal.org/project/views) and (https://www.drupal.org/project/ctools).
-This can be done by using the command line to navigate to your proj-themes repository and running ```drush en -y views ctools```.
+This can be done by using the command line to navigate to your proj-themes repository and running ```drush en views ctools -y```.
 As always after downloading modules, git add and commit them in their own commits.
-You will also need to enable the Views UI and Views content panes modules (if you used drush, these two module were automatically downloaded with Views and Ctools).
+You will also need to enable the Views UI (views_ui) and Views content panes (views_content) modules.
+These two module are included as part of the Views and Ctools modules.
 You can verify that all the necessary modules are enabled by visiting the modules section of your drupal site.

 Task 3 - Create a new view by going to Structure » Views » Add new view.
  - The view name should be "Featured Themes"
+ - Next to **Show**, select *Content*.
- - Have it show content of the "Theme" content type
+   - Change type of content shown from all to *Theme*
  - Check the "Create a page" checkbox, give it an appropriate title and path, and have it display 3 items.
+ - Press *Continue & Edit*
- - On the next page under Format, change it to show Fields instead of content
+ - On the next page under Format, change it to **Show:** *Fields* instead of content
- - You will then need to add the following fields to the view:
+ - Under **Fields**, click the + Add button.
+You will then need to add the following fields to the view:
    - Title
    - Desktop image
    - CMS Compatiblity